Wangchannoi Sor.Palangchai: Biography and career

 Wangchannoi was born in Tambon Wang Chan, Amphoe Khok Samrong, Lopburi Province in central Thailand.
 He received a diploma from Rattana Commercial School (now Rattana Bundit University).
 He began his career at the age of 10 and quickly built a reputation in his hometown.
 Later, he moved to Bangkok to fight under the renowned promoter Songchai Rattanasuban.

 He gained wider recognition after defeating Namphon Nongkeepahuyuth to win the Lumpinee Stadium Junior Flyweight title.
 This bout was part of the undercard for the WBC World Super Flyweight title fight between Gilberto Román and Kongtoranee Payakaroon.
 He also won the Lumpinee Stadium Flyweight title four times.

 Eventually, he vacated the Flyweight title to move up to a heavier weight class.
 In the Junior Featherweight division, he won the Lumpinee Stadium title five times.
 At his peak, his highest fight purse reached 260,000 baht.
 He faced many top-tier fighters, including Oley Kiatoneway, Chamuakpetch Hapalang, Samransak Muangsurin, Kongtoranee Payakaroon, Jaroenthong Kiatbanchong, Karuhat Sor.Supawan, and the legendary Samart Payakaroon.

 His match against Samart was particularly memorable, as Samart was widely considered the greatest Muay Thai fighter of the era.
 Wangchannoi defeated him on the undercard of the IBF Junior Flyweight World title fight between Tacy Macalos and Muangchai Kittikasem, held on May 2, 1989, at Lumpinee Stadium.
 Following the bout, Samart announced his immediate retirement in the ring.
 In 1993, Wangchannoi was named Fighter of the Year.
 In 1993, he was awarded best fighter of the year.

-He earned the nickname The 33-Second Puncher from Muay Thai fans after knocking out Namkabuan Nongkeepahuyuth—Namphon's younger brother—in just 33 seconds of the first round.
+He earned the nickname the 33-Second Puncher from Muay Thai fans after knocking out Namkabuan Nongkeepahuyuth—Namphon's younger brother—in just 33 seconds of the first round.
 He also became known as the Chivas Lad due to his frequent post-fight drinking sessions with friends.

 Retirement

-He last fight with a defeat to Rambonoi Chor Tabtim by points in 1997.
-After retirement, he has been a Muay thai trainer in his older brother's Muay Thai gym for a while.
-After that, he traveled to France to be a trainer and switch to fight for two years to return to Thailand.
+He would retire from the stadiums of Thailand after losing to Rambojiew Por.Tubtim on January 1st, 1997 Afterwards, he was trainer at his older brother's Muay Thai gym before moving to France to work as a trainer and fight foreign competition.

 At present, Wangchannoi is a trainer at "Chor Hapayak Gym" at Tambon Lam Luk Ka, Amphoe Lam Luk Ka, Pathum Thani province.